 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

-The conflict theory is a theory that argues that the society, individuals and groups within the social confines interact with one another not on the basis of consensus but on conflict.
-It claims that the society is consistently in a state of conflict, especially when there is unequal distribution of resources or competition for the available resources.
-Also, the domination of a majority by powerful minority can breed conflict, given the fact that the powerful groups often oppress and exploit the less powerful ones.
-Karl Marx suggested the conflict theory, according to him, the quest by every group within a society to maximise benefits lead to conflicts.
+Conflict theory argues that society, individuals, and groups within social confines interact with one another not on the basis of consensus but on conflict.
+More specifically, it claims that the society is consistently in a state of conflict, especially when there is unequal distribution of resources or competition for the available resources.

 A Little More on What is Conflict Theory